TaelinSu/My-ArchLinux-Resource/README.md

 ## Download and testing

-Download the .zip file in release.
+Just download the .zip file.

 ## Installing the icons